How to Delete Browsing Data in Google Chrome

 Click Privacy and security on the left menu.

 Click Delete browsing data.
-This will open a new, dedicated dialog box on your screen.
+A new dialog box will pop up on your screen.

 The Shortcut